francelico/discretize-trick/README.md

 - [ ] Retrain small voxel VAE/DiT models.
 - [ ] Experiment with argmax versus resampling in the voxel setup; consider top-k/top-p sampling.
 - [ ] Experiment with discretizing to whole pixel integer values in `[0, 255]` in the pixel model.
+- [ ] Experiment with interaction of inference context noising & discretize trick
 - [ ] Implement a basic general-purpose discrete sampling layer.
 - [ ] How do we quantify performance? distance metric between categorical data, frequency aware distortion metric?